revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 Captain and Crew already hired

 [[Captain Krustus]]
+plus two sailors, a half orc and a human

 I lost my eye in a dreadful fishing accident

 The Pumpernickel the Third